-If you’re just starting test-prep this summer and looking into take a class or working with a tutor affiliated with a company, please tread carefully when dealing with the free practice tests offered by these organizations.
+If you’re just beginning test-prep this summer and looking into take a class or working with a tutor affiliated with a company, please tread carefully when dealing with the free practice tests offered by these organizations.

 Many of these companies do not use official material produced by either the College Board or the ACT, but rather rely on tests written in-house and used only by the company.
 This is always the case for national chains such as Kaplan and Princeton Review, and is common practice among other companies as well.